South Island Family Itinerary: Two Weeks / 14 Days© Pixabay

 Welcome to the South Island of New Zealand!
 It’s important for the whole family to take it easy for the first few days of our holiday, especially if you’re coming from far and are feeling jet-lagged.
 With that in mind, we recommend taking a short shuttle ride or taxi into the city of Christchurch for some easy-going activities.

-In the city, explore the Botanic Gardens with the little ones, who will love the duck ponds, interactive water features and running around gorgeous gardens.
-Next to the gardens is the free-entry Canterbury Museum with all sorts of artefacts and stories from the region surrounding Christchurch.
+In the city, explore the Botanic Gardens with the little ones, who will love the duck ponds, interactive water features, and running around in the gorgeous gardens.

-Check out the list below, if you have more time to spare in Christchurch.
+Check out the list below if you have more time to spare in Christchurch.

 Family Activities in Christchurch